HouseHold/HouseHold/README.md

 - Run `bin/console doctrine:migrations:migrate`

 # License
-GPLv3.
+Plese see LICENSE -file for details.
 Commercial licensing and support available on request.